-The Day Trip To Corcovado National Park Sirena Station starts at 6:00 in the morning in Drake Bay.
-After a beautiful fifty minute boat trip along the coast of Corcovado, we arrive at Sirena Beach.
+The Day Trip To Corcovado National Park Sirena Station starts early in the morning in Drake Bay with a beautiful fifty minute boat trip along the coast of Corcovado to arrive to Sirena Beach.

-During the cruise it is possible to observe groups of dolphins, seabirds and whales (depending on the season).
+During the trip by boat it is possible to observe groups of dolphins, seabirds and whales (depending on the season).

 In Sirena the beauty of the rain forest receives its visitors.
 The Corcovado National Park (Sirena Ranger station) is home to a variety of animals, including howler monkeys, spider monkeys, squirrel and capuchin monkeys, as well as tapirs, ant eaters and even cougars, jaguars and countless animals.
 If you want to experience this tour for two or more days, we recommend you stay at the Sirena station.
 So you can enjoy a longer stay, according to National Geographic, in one of the “biologically most intense places in the world“.